This tutorial gives you an overview and talks about the fundamentals of OBIEE.

 The diagram above shows OBIEE application layer architecture.
 The Oracle application layer or popularly known as the Fusion Middleware layer is built upon a common domain-based architecture that can support as a set of common core functionality (like security, scalability etc) across various Oracle products.
 This is implemented with the Weblogic domain as shown in the diagram (Oracle BI domain).

 The Oracle BI domain consists of two components

 Explore OBIEE Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!Download Now!

-The weblogic domain consists of the logical division of applications in the applications we server layer with a common architecture to administer them, called Admin servers and managed servers to perform the web applications work performed by the applications.
+Weblogic Domain: The Weblogic domain consists of the logical division of applications in the applications we server layer with a common architecture to administer them, called Admin servers and managed servers to perform the web applications work performed by the applications.

-These are product specific processes that run within weblogic.
+Managed Server: These are product specific processes that run within Weblogic.
 The core architecture is designed as such that multiple managed server can be started across multiple machines for load balancing as BI usage increases.
-The managed server consists of different application specific services like BI publisher (responsible for generating pixel perfect reports), BI Office (integration with MS office components like excel and ppt), Action service (responsible for navigation based on the action defined for a data cell in the reports).
+The managed server consists of different application-specific services like BI publisher (responsible for generating pixel-perfect reports), BI Office (integration with MS office components like excel and ppt), Action service (responsible for navigation based on the action defined for a data cell in the reports).

-The Oracle BI systems components are the server side components of the weblogic application layer domain that performs specific set of work.
+Oracle BI System Components: The Oracle BI systems components are the server side components of the weblogic application layer domain that performs a specific set of work.
 The system components are managed in an integrated fashion by a central process Oracle process manager (OPMN)